 In this blog we will let you know how to raise your credit score fast including things you could be doing to improve it faster.
 The truth is, raising your credit score doesn’t have a set timeline and often times you can raise it faster by being proactive.

 One of the most common questions we get at Ortiz & Ortiz, LLP is how bankruptcies affect your credit score and for how long.
 But first, let’s talk about what your credit score is and how it is calculated.

-At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for 50 years.
+At Ortiz & Ortiz our New York City bankruptcy lawyers have been serving the community for over 30 years.
 As financial and bankruptcy experts we can help put together a plan for you.
 Do not hesitate to contact us and let us know your case.

 Different companies calculate credit scores differently.
 That’s why your credit score changes from one to the other.
 But most of them use at least five big factors.
 While they may use other factors, or they may weigh them differently, these five things have the greatest impact.